secureworks/dalton/README.rst

            removed so that they show up in the sensor alerts.

    -  | **Use custom rules**
-      | This allows a user to specify specific ad-hoc rules to include
+      | This allows a user to specify specific ad hoc rules to include
         when testing the pcap(s).
 The user will need to ensure that any custom rules are valid since very little rule syntax validation is done on the Dalton controller; submitting invalid rules will